Bakala Foundation: Kaplicky Internship

 The Kaplicky Internship is a competition for students of architecture in which the main prize is a three-month internship with one of London’s big architectural studios.
-The competition is organised in collaboration with the Design Museum in London and the Kaplicky Centre Endowment Fund and is open to works submitted by final-year students of architecture curricula at Czech colleges and universities.
+The competition, named after the late Czech architect Jan Kaplický, the is organised in collaboration with the Design Museum in London and the Kaplicky Centre Endowment Fund and is open to works submitted by final-year students of architecture curricula at Czech colleges and universities.

 2015

 The inaugural competition was won by Ondřej Michálek, a graduate of the Academy of Arts, Architecture and Design in Prague.
 The victory earned Ondřej Michálek an internship with the London-based studio of Eva Jiřičná.
 His winning design was inspired by the growth of mycelium and other living organisms.
 Subsequently, he examined the territorial implications of applying their rules of growth at a specific moment and in a certain location as the “Pavilion of Growth”.

 2016

 The winner in the competition’s second year was Petra Ross, a graduate from the Faculty of Arts and Architecture of the Technical University in Liberec.
 She won a three-month internship with the London studio of Zaha Hadid.
 The 2016 jury of experts comprised M. Arch, Melodie Leung from Zaha Hadid’s studio, Mr. Deyan Sudjic OBE, director of the Design Museum in London, and the project’s guarantor, doc.
 Ing.
 Arch.
 Vladimir Krátký from the Faculty of Architecture of the Czech Technical University (ČVUT).